nu9ve/n-creator-utils/README.md

 ```

-End with an example of getting some data out of the system or using it for a little demo
+end with an example of getting some data out of the system or using it for a little demo

-## Running the tests (xd)
+## running the tests (xd)

 filemanager should output correct actions
 clipper should check ffmpeg version or export is working